WheatonCS/Lexos/test/test_suite/Statistics/Stats_Compare/README.md

 # Stats Compare

-In order to verify correctness of the Lexos Statistics tool, we used two other tools to compare data.
+In order to verify the correctness of the Lexos Statistics tool, we used two other tools to compare data.

 The tools used were: